Raven's Gate: Plot

-Richard and Matt make contact with a man called Dravid, who works at the British Museum.
-Dravid informs Matt that all the villagers in Lesser Malling, including the Deverill sisters, are part of a cult which worships a group of demons known as the Old Ones, who used to rule the world before being banished by five children over ten thousand years previously.
+The two finally make contact with a man called Sanjay Dravid, who works at the British Museum.
+Dravid informs Matt that all the villagers in Lesser Malling, including the Deverill sisters, are part of a cult which worships a group of demons known as the Old Ones, who used to rule the world before being banished by five children over ten thousand years ago.
 Lesser Malling was once home to a gate to the Old Ones' prison, known as Raven’s Gate, and the villagers intend to have Matt ritually sacrificed in order to bring them back and rule the world.

 Dravid is killed by dark magic that brings the skeletons of dinosaurs in the museum to life.
 Jayne Deverill captures Richard and Matt, taking them back to Lesser Malling for the sacrifice.
+When Matt escapes from the farm, he is recaptured by Sir Michael Marsh, who is revealed to be the ringleader of this operation.
 The villagers succeed in opening a portal to the Old Ones' dimension and a huge dark creature, King of the Old Ones, appears in the gate.
-The King tries to free himself, but Matt's power awakens.
-He stops the sacrifice, saves Richard, and forces the King to retreat.
+Just as Marsh is about to kill Matt, the latter's power awakens.
+Matt saves himself and Richard and the two escape.
+Meanwhile, a drop of Matt's blood is enough to open the gate and the Old Ones escape as the nuclear plant collapses.
+But the open gate creates a vacuum which pulls the radiation back inside, thus trapping the Old Ones inside and resealing the gate.
 In the process, the Deverills and all the other villagers die.

-In the next few weeks, a society named the Nexus, to which Dravid belonged, tells Matt and Richard that another gate is opening in Peru.
+In the next few weeks, a society named the Nexus, to which Susan Ashwood and Dravid belonged, tells Matt and Richard that another gate exists in Peru and is in danger of opening.